mreyp/TFM_ParkinsonDetection/README.md

 ## Citing
 The author gives permission for any kind of work in which the code can be used partially or completely in any project that may be necessary, under the following citation:

-[1] M. Rey-Paredes, C. J. Perez and A. Mateos-Caballero, "Time Series Classification of Raw Voice Waveforms for Parkinson's Disease Detection Using Generative Adversarial Network-Driven Data Augmentation" in IEEE Open Journal of the Computer Society, pp. 1-11, PrePrints 5555, doi: 10.1109/OJCS.2024.3504864.
+[1] M. Rey-Paredes, C. J. Perez and A. Mateos-Caballero, "Time Series Classification of Raw Voice Waveforms for Parkinson's Disease Detection Using Generative Adversarial Network-Driven Data Augmentation" in IEEE Open Journal of the Computer Society, vol. 6, no. 01, pp. 72-84, 2025, doi: 10.1109/OJCS.2024.3504864.

 ```bibtex